Create, explore and deploy automated machine learning experiments with Azure Machine Learning's workspace landing page (preview)

 |Weight of Evidence (WoE)||Calculates WoE as a measure of correlation of categorical columns to the target column.
 It is calculated as the log of the ratio of in-class vs out-of-class probabilities.
 This step outputs one numerical feature column per class and removes the need to explicitly impute missing values and outlier treatment.|

 |Cluster Distance||Trains a k-means clustering model on all numerical columns.
 Outputs k new features, one new numerical feature per cluster, containing the distance of each sample to the centroid of each cluster.|

 Run experiment and view results

-To run the experiment, click Start.
+Select Start to run your experiment.
 The experiment preparing process takes a couple of minutes.

 View experiment details

-Once the experiment preparation phase is done, you'll see the Run Detail screen.
-This gives you a full list of the models created.
-By default, the model that scores the highest based on your parameters is at the top of the list.
+Once the experiment preparation phase is done, you'll see the Run Detail screen begin to populate.
+This screen gives you a full list of the models created.
+By default, the model that scores the highest based on the chosen metric is at the top of the list.
 As the training job tries out more models, they are added to the iteration list and chart.
 Use the iteration chart to get a quick comparison of the metrics for the models produced so far.

 Training jobs can take a while for each pipeline to finish running.